gennyble/libmac-rs/readme.md

 Right now libmac-sys is just me testing things.
 The crate is still early days but I wanted to show a friend some code from it and this is just easy.
 I have to go for a drive and do laundry, so it'll be a few hours before it makes sense in here :)

+# notes
+- patches `Source/Shared/CharacterHelper.cpp` to fix the UTF-16 handling.
+Thank you, lak, for helping me debug this and gently guide my implementation.